helm/charts/stable/telegraf-ds/README.md

 # Telegraf-DS

 [Telegraf](https://github.com/influxdata/telegraf) is a plugin-driven server agent written by the folks over at [InfluxData](https://influxdata.com) for collecting & reporting metrics.
-This chart runs a DaemonSet of Telegraf instances to collect host level metrics.
+This chart runs a DaemonSet of Telegraf instances to collect host level metrics for your cluster.
+If you need to poll individual instances of infrastructure or APIs there is a `stable/telegraf-s` chart that is more suited to that usecase.

 ## TL;DR